 How To Get On Spotify Playlists

-In the last installment of this series, we learned about Spotify insights and using Songkick to list your shows.
+In the last installment of this series, we learned about Spotify insights.
 In this part, we will be discussing the ins and outs of Spotify playlists!

 Have Your Spotify Verified:

 Spotify playlist curators are more inclined to add you to their playlist if you are a verified ARTIST!
 Follow the steps from part one of this series to ensure you become verified.

 The More Followers the Merrier: